 It may seem like the market is out to get you at time.
 However, the reality is that we’re in control of every single trading decision we make.

 Every trading decision made leaves a digital footprint.
 This footprint forms candlestick chart patterns such as bull flags, bear flags, head and shoulders, cup and handles, ascending triangles, double tops, double bottoms, and many more other patterns.
 Sometimes there will be multiple patterns within patterns!
 Take our penny stock trading course.

 Traders are creatures of habit and they are hunters of technical analysis patterns.
 When these technical analysis patterns form, they put the statistical odds in your favor when entering the trade.

 All that is required to increase the probability of a good trade is to chart your stock properly, and pay attention to the trends.
-There are no guarantees, and that’s why proper trading risk management and always using helpful technical analysis tools is critical.
+There are no guarantees, and that’s why proper trading risk management and always using helpful TA tools is critical.

 We like to use the phrases “Always Chart Your Stock!”
 And, “Cut Your Losses!”